Green correspondence on centric Mackey functor over fusion systems

 \subsection{Fusion systems.}

 What follows is a brief introduction to fusion systems which mostly aims to establish some notation.
 For a more thorough introduction please refer to \cite{IntroductionToFusionSystemsLinckelmann}.
-In this subsection we will also report the main result of \cite[Section 4]{FrobeniusCategoriesPuig} which, given a saturated fusion system $\F$, tells us that the category $\aOFc$ (see Definition \ref{def:Additive-extension}) admits a product and describes it.
+In this subsection we will also report the main results of \cite[Section 4]{FrobeniusCategoriesPuig} which, given a saturated fusion system $\F$, proves constructively the existence of products and pullbacks in the category $\aOFc$ (see Definition \ref{def:Additive-extension} and Propositions \ref{prop:Pullback-OFc.} and \ref{prop:Product-OFc.}).
 We will conclude this subsection with Proposition \ref{prop:properties-HXK.} which will allow us to write products in $\aOFc$ in terms of other products in the same category. \begin{defn} Let $p$ be a prime and let $S$ be a finite $p$-group.
 A\textbf{ fusion system} \textbf{over }$S$ is a category $\F$ having as objects subgroups of $S$ and satisfying the following properties for every $H,K\le S$: \begin{enumerate} \item Every morphism $\varphi\in\Hom_{\F}\left(H,K\right)$ is an injective group homomorphism and the composition of morphisms in $\F$ is the same as the composition of morphisms in the category of groups. \item $\Hom_{S}\left(H,K\right)\subseteq\Hom_{\F}\left(H,K\right)$.
 That is, every group homomorphism from $H$ to $K$ that can be described as conjugation by an element of $S$ followed by inclusion is a morphism in $\F$. \item For every $\varphi\in\Hom_{\F}\left(H,K\right)$ let $\tilde{\varphi}:H\to\varphi\left(H\right)$ be the isomorphism obtained by looking at $\varphi$ as an isomorphism onto its image.
 Both $\tilde{\varphi}$ and $\tilde{\varphi}^{-1}$ are isomorphisms in $\F$. \end{enumerate} \end{defn}

-\begin{example} The most common example of fusion system is obtained by taking a finite group $G$ containing a $p$-group $S$ and defining $\FSG$ as the fusion system over $S$ whose morphisms are given by conjugation by elements of $G$ followed by inclusion.
+\begin{example} The most common example of fusion system is obtained by taking a finite group $G$ containing a $p$-group $S$ and defining $\FSG$ as the fusion system over $S$ whose morphisms are given by conjugation with elements of $G$ followed by inclusion.
 When $S=G$ we will often write $\FHH[S]$ instead of $\F_{S}\left(S\right)$ although the later is the more common notation in the literature. \end{example}